How to do the Sydney to Melbourne drive itinerary; Australia Roadtrip!

 Sydney to Melbourne drive in one week?
 Doable.. yes!
 No road trip to Australia is complete without a detour to Sydney and Melbourne.
 Both vibrant cities with their unique charm, but what about getting there?
 We decided to hire a JUCY campervan and take the scenic road trip down the south coast.

 You do have the option to get the Sydney to Melbourne flight, but this is not much fun.
-The flight from Sydney to Melbourne is good if you’re short time on you Australia itinerary.
-But if you have the time, then you should definitely do the Melbourne drive.
+The flight from Sydney to Melbourne is good if you’re short time on your Australia itinerary.
+But if you have the time, then you should do the Melbourne drive.
 You can check some of the best places to see in Australia like Sydney, Jervis Bay and Hymes beach.
-Along the drive from Sydney to Melbourne there is plenty of things to see and do.
+Along the drive from Sydney to Melbourne, there is plenty of things to see and do.

 - Okay, so day 1 on the ultimate travel bucket list adventures.
 Sydney has always been on my bucket list and it didn’t disappoint.
 There is so much to see and do in Sydney you’ll be spoiled for choice.
 We decided to start with a trip up Sydney Tower Observation Deck to get a bird’s eye view of this amazing city and its surroundings.
 With unrestricted views of magnificent Sydney Harbour, the Harbour Bridge and Opera House, this is an experience you will never forget.
 On a clear summer’s day, you can even see as far as the Blue Mountains, now that’s impressive.

 Sydney tower observation deck Price = Adult: (26.50AUD) Child (4-15yrs): 17AUD

 Location = Sydney Tower, Westfield Centre, 100 Market Street, central Sydney